-- 2) RDG welcomes the opportunity to contribute to the Economy, Infrastructure and Skills Committee's inquiry into the Rail Franchise and the Metro inquiry.
-Since the commencement of the current Wales and Borders rail franchise it has delivered benefits for passengers and taxpayers: - a) Service provision is now 20% higher than the contracted service level; - b) passenger satisfaction has increased since the start of the franchise from 79% to 82% in the autumn 2016; - c) punctuality has improved with a current moving annual average of 92% PPM, which has increased from 79%, as measured by the public performance measure (PPM); and - d) the burden on the taxpayer has also reduced, with the annual subsidy declining by more than £40 million since the start of the franchise in 2003. - 3) In reference to the next Wales and Borders rail franchise, the Welsh Government's approach to procurement has the potential to deliver further value, enable innovation, improve collaboration and align incentives between operators and infrastructure managers.
+- 2) RDG welcomes the opportunity to contribute to Transport for Wales's consultation on the Design of the Wales and Borders Rail Service including the Metro.
+Since the commencement of the current Wales and Borders rail franchise it has delivered benefits for passengers and taxpayers: - a) Service provision is now 20% higher than the contracted service level; - b) passenger satisfaction has increased since the start of the franchise from 79% to 82% in the autumn 2016; - c) punctuality has improved with a current moving annual average of 92% PPM, which has increased from 79%, as measured by the public performance measure (PPM); and - d) the burden on the taxpayer has also reduced, with the annual subsidy declining by more than £40 million since the start of the franchise in 2003. - 3) The Welsh Government's approach to the procurement of the next Wales and Borders rail franchise, has the potential to deliver further value, enable innovation, improve collaboration and align incentives between operators and infrastructure managers.
 The franchise also aims to meet local needs and improve local accountability.
-To do so the specification and delivery of the franchise should in our view: - a) Ensure effective cooperation between both the Welsh and UK Governments and close working between the Department for Transport, and Transport for Wales by all parties remaining actively involved in rail services; - b) enhance the customer experience further with particular focus on improving stations, ticketing, fares and rolling stock; - c) enable community stakeholders, such as community rail partnerships, to help shape and play an active role in the future of the franchise; - d) facilitate passenger growth through incentivising the operator and providing additional capacity if required; - e) support flexibility in the implementation of the franchise contract; and f) enable effective integration with the wider GB rail network to support one network, by maintaining seamless cross border passenger and market flows.
+To do so the design, specification and delivery of the franchise should: - a) Ensure effective cooperation between both the Welsh and UK Governments and close working between the Department for Transport, and Transport for Wales by all parties remaining actively involved in rail services; - b) enhance the customer experience further with particular focus on improving stations, ticketing, fares and rolling stock; - c) enable community stakeholders, such as community rail partnerships, to help shape and play an active role in the future of the franchise; - d) facilitate passenger growth by incentivising the operator and providing additional capacity if required; - e) support flexibility in the implementation of the franchise contract; and f) enable effective integration with the wider GB rail network to support one network, by maintaining seamless cross Borders passenger and market flows.

-Procurement, development and delivery of the rail franchise and South Wales Metro
+Procurement, development and delivery of the Wales and Borders rail franchise and South Wales Metro

-- 4) The Welsh Government is procuring an Operator and Development Partnership (ODP) for the provision of passenger services on the Wales and Border network.
-RDG supports the Welsh Government's policy of linking infrastructure development and management to train operations.
+- 4) RDG supports the Transport for Wales's approach of linking infrastructure development and management to train operations.
 We believe this represents a significant step forward in driving further value from the rail network and creates new opportunities for collaboration and further passenger benefits. - 5) We strongly support collaboration through the alignment of incentives between infrastructure provider and operators.
-Further passenger benefits could be unlocked in Wales through aligning the outcomes of the infrastructure manager and the operator, for example performance targets and creating additional capacity through optimisation of the network. - 6) The role played by Welsh Government in developing the franchise specification linking the specification to local and regional wider economic needs is welcomed.
-The benefit of devolved specification of rail services is that the service provision can meet the aspirations of the local passenger; this in turn can increase accountability and produce a closer relationship between those who deliver the railway the wider society, and the economies it enables. - 7) The Welsh Government may wish to consider the use of balanced scorecard to be used throughout the life of the franchise to provide a transparent view of performance and demonstrate the economic benefit of this contract on the Welsh and wider GB economy, as well as the service level provided to customers.
+Further passenger benefits could be unlocked in Wales through aligning the outcomes of the infrastructure manager and the operator, for example improving performance targets and creating additional capacity through optimisation of the network. - 6) The role played by Transport for Wales in developing the franchise design and specification linking the specification to local and regional wider economic needs is welcomed.
+The benefit of devolved specification of rail services is that the service provision can meet the aspirations of the local passenger; this in turn can increase accountability and produce a closer relationship between those who deliver the railway the wider society, and the economies it enables. - 7) Transport for Wales may wish to consider the use of balanced scorecard to be used throughout the life of the franchise to provide a transparent view of performance and demonstrate the economic benefit of this contract on the Welsh and wider GB economy, as well as the service level provided to customers.

-Franchise Specification and South Metro Delivery
+Design and Specification of the Franchise and South Metro Delivery

-8) RDG would encourage the Welsh Government to consider the themes set out below as part of its specification process, to ensure the Wales and Borders franchise and South Wales Metro meet the needs of passengers, stakeholders and taxpayers, whilst delivering value for money.
+8) RDG would encourage Transport for Wales to consider the themes set out below as part of its franchise design and specification process, to ensure the Wales and Borders franchise and South Wales Metro meet the needs of passengers, stakeholders and taxpayers, whilst delivering value for money.